RAFC-01/pixelArt-editor-reports/README.md

 # pixelArt-editor-reports
-Repository for reports related to pixelArt-editor (go to issues)
+Repository for reports related to PixoEdit (go to issues)